Asian Infrastructure Investment Bank: Members

 All Prospective Founding Members have signed the Articles, 52 of which have ratified them, comprising 92% of the shares of all PFM.
 The formal actions towards becoming a Founding Member are shown below, as well as the percentage of the votes and of the shares, in the event all prospective founding states become parties, and no other members are accepted.

 In March 2017, 13 other states were granted prospective membership: 5 regional (Afghanistan, Armenia, Fiji, Timor Leste and Hong Kong, China) and 8 non-regional: Belgium, Canada, Ethiopia, Hungary, Ireland, Peru, Sudan and Venezuela.
 In May 2017, 7 states were granted prospective membership: 3 regional (Bahrain, Cyprus, Samoa) and 4 non-regional (Bolivia, Chile, Greece, Romania).
 In June 2017, 3 other states were granted prospective membership: 1 regional (Tonga) and 2 non-regional (Argentina, Madagascar).
 In 2018, 7 other states were granted prospective membership: 1 regional (Lebanon) and 6 non-regional (Algeria, Ghana, Libya, Morocco, Serbia, Togo).
-In 2019, 7 other states were granted prospective membership: 7 non-regional (Djibouti, Rwanda, Benin, Côte d'Ivoire, Guinea, Tunisia, Uruguay).
+In 2019, 9 other states were granted prospective membership: 9 non-regional (Djibouti, Rwanda, Benin, Côte d'Ivoire, Guinea, Tunisia, Uruguay, Croatia, Senegal).
+In 2020, Liberia were granted prospective membership.
+In 2021, 2 states were granted prospective membership:1 regional (Iraq) and 1 non-regional (Nigeria).
+In 2023, 4 states were granted prospective membership: 4 non-regional (Mauritania, El Salvador, Solomon Islands, Tanzania).
 They become members after finishing their domestic procedures.
-As of 8 August 2022, the total number of countries approved for membership of AIIB is 106 (Regional Members: 47, Non-Regional Members: 45, Prospective Members: 14).
+As of November 2025, the total number of countries approved for membership of AIIB is 110 (Regional Members: 52, Non-Regional Members: 52, Prospective Members: 6).
 Countries holding at least 2.0% of either the total subscriptions or voting powers are in bold.